 - Using a spoon or spatula, mix in the dark chocolate chips and toffee pieces.

-- Cover the dough and chill in the fridge overnight (minimum of 1 hour if you just can't wait).
+- Cover the dough balls and chill in the fridge overnight (minimum of 2 hours if you just can't wait).

 - Bake cookies for 9-11 minute or until the edges are set and the centers are still soft.
 Remove from the oven and let rest on the baking sheet for 1-2 minutes, then transfer to a cooling rack.